 - A proven approach to developing perception of gesture, form, color and light

-- A profound understanding of the use of color in painting with Nelson Shanks' extensive range of colors
+- A profound understanding of the use of color

-- Instruction by Studio Incamminati-trained artists who accurately teach the Shanks' concepts
+- Instruction by Studio Incamminati-trained artists

-- A teacher training program that prepares you for teaching responsibilities
+- A teacher-training program that prepares you for teaching responsibilities

-- An affordable tuition with convenient payment plan
+- An affordable tuition with convenient payment plan and financial aid

 - A group dynamic that provides a nurturing environment where a community of artists learn from each other and grow